Check your cancellation options

 Check retailers and tour operator policies

-Be sure to check the recommendations provided by tour operators and retailers of travel products.
+Check the recommendations provided by tour operators and retailers of travel products.
 They'll also explain about their cancellation policies.

 Watch for the 'Clean & Safe' label for Swiss tourism companies